-In a recent interview, Richard Branson outlined his vision for Virgin Galactic’s future.
+Back in 2008, Richard Branson outlined his vision for Virgin Galactic’s future.
 Once tourists are taken into Earth orbit, it seems possible that space hotels could be developed for longer stop-overs in space.
 He then went on to mention that short “sight-seeing” tours to the Moon could be started from these ultimate hotels.
 If we are to make travel to the Moon routine enough to send tourists there, the trip would need to be as short as possible.

 Many missions have arrived in lunar orbit and landed on the lunar surface, but the means of getting there are widely varying.
 Whether a mission uses a rocket to blast its way there, or a subtle ion engine to slowly edge its payload closer, we have many options open to us when we travel to the Moon in the future.
 To this end, I’ll give a quick rundown from slowest to fastest flights to Earth’s natural satellite 380,000 km away.

 Join our Patreon for as little as $3!

 The slowest mission to fly to the Moon was actually one of the most advanced technologies to be sent into space.
 The ESA’s SMART-1 lunar probe was launched on September 27th, 2003 and used a revolutionary ion engine to propel it to the Moon.
 SMART-1 slowly spiraled out from the Earth to arrive at its destination one year, one month and two weeks later on November 11th, 2004.